albertred/annodite/README.md

 # annodite
-A better solution than weava
+A much better solution than weava